-The Difference: Houtou vs Udon vs Kishimen Wheat Noodles
+The Difference: Houtou vs Udon vs Kishimen noodles

-There are a wide variety of wheat noodles in Japan.
-Even among those, I think the ones for Ramen and Udon are most famous.
+A wide variety of wheat noodles can be seen in Japan, among which, the ones for Ramen and Udon are admittedly the most common.

-As you know, the dishes using Udon noodles are widely enjoyed throughout Japan, while Houtou is a local noodle dish eaten in and around Yamanashi Prefecture.
+While, as you know, the dishes using Udon noodles are widely enjoyed in Japan, Houtou (Hoto) is a food locally eaten in and around Yamanashi Prefecture.

-Unlike Udon noodles, the wheat noodle for Houtou contains no salt.
-Besides, the noodles are soft, not bouncy in texture as compared to Udon noodles.
+and unlike Udon noodles, the wheat noodle for Houtou contains no salt.
+Besides in texture, the noodles are soft, not bouncy, as compared to Udon noodles.

 However, Houtou isn’t always made using such thick flat noodles.
-In some local areas of Yamanashi, small lumps made from serials are prepared as the main ingredient for Houtou.
+In fact, in some local areas of Yamanashi, noodles or chunks made from grains other than wheat are prepared for Houtou.

 A Noodle Soup Dish with Kishimen Noodles